-Easterseals Intersection Collective: Disability + BIPOC Youth is an effort to develop more effective programming and research to support youth at the intersection of race and disability.
-Our goal is to close the gaps in educational attainment, health and social wellbeing, and equitable access to opportunity while supporting students of color with disabilities through advocacy and action.
+Easterseals Intersection Collective is an effort to provide equitable access to services, opportunities, and resources for BIPOC children and adults with disabilities.
+To do so, Easterseals is developing effective programming, training and research to support inclusion at the intersection of race and disability.
+Our goal is to close the gaps in educational attainment, health, social wellbeing, and access while supporting people of color with disabilities through advocacy and action.

 Easterseals and Inclusion Advocacy